 Undergraduate applicants must upload a portfolio of images and an artist statement at the school’s Website.
 Specific requirements and additional information are available at roski.usc.edu/undergrad or email firstname.lastname@example.org.

 Students who have not been admitted to the Roski School of Art and Design may complete a maximum of 20 units of fine arts course work at USC.
 No further course work may be taken until admitted.
-Students who are interested in becoming fine arts majors or minors should meet with the Roski School's advisers as soon as possible, preferably during their first semester taking art classes.
-Advisers can be contacted through the school's Advisement Office, Hazel Stanley Hall 101, (213) 821-1290, for assistance.
+Students who are interested in becoming fine arts majors or minors should meet with the Roski School’s advisers as soon as possible, preferably during their first semester taking art classes.
+Advisers can be contacted through the school’s Advisement Office, Watt Hall 116, (213) 821-1290, for assistance.

 Applications for admission to the graduate programs are evaluated by the USC Office of Graduate Admission before being forwarded to the school.
 Students must be admitted by both the USC Graduate School and the Roski School of Art and Design.
 The Graduate School’s general admission requirements include official transcripts of all previous college and university work, and three letters of recommendation from instructors or persons able to comment on the applicant’s creative work and/or scholarly potential.

-Academic advisement is provided to fine arts majors, minors and graduate students through the Advisement Office in Hazel Stanley Hall 101, (213) 821-1290.
+Academic advisement is provided to fine arts majors, minors and graduate students through the Advisement Office in Watt Hall 116, (213) 821-1290.
 All students who are interested in taking art courses are welcomed and encouraged to make an appointment for advisement as well.
 The staff advisers provide information regarding academic life at the university, program requirements, policies and procedures to assist students with their degree completion.
 Majors are required to meet with advisers before registering each semester.
 Appointments may be scheduled at most times during the academic year.

 International Study Options